digital-brew/create-plugin/packages/block-hot-loader/README.md

 ### webpack.config.js
 You'll also need a webpack.config.js file.

 The important things to note are making sure you include the webpack.HotModuleReplacementPlugin as well as the output > publicPath to your build directory.
+The HotModuleReplacementPlugin will also be installed by the @blockhandbook/block-hot-loader package.
 You can adjust HMR settings by adding them to the query string in the entry > 'webpack-hot-middleware/...' item:

+I'm also going to assume you're using the @wordpress/scripts package.
+This example webpack.config.js file takes that into account by importing the default WordPress webpack.config.js settings.

+This example is also showing how to using how to use the baked in SASS dependencies to compile SASS into css build files.
 ```
 const path = require( 'path' );
 const webpack = require( 'webpack' );
 const nodeEnv = process.env.NODE_ENV || 'development';
-const slug = process.env.PLUGIN_NAME;
+const defaultConfig = require( '@wordpress/scripts/config/webpack.config' );

 // Plugins

 // Hot Module Replacement
 const hotModuleReplacementPlugin = new webpack.HotModuleReplacementPlugin();

+// Compile block frontend and editor scss files into css files.
+const ExtractTextPlugin = require( 'extract-text-webpack-plugin' );
+const extractStyles = new ExtractTextPlugin( './style.css' );
+const extractEditorStyles = new ExtractTextPlugin( './editor.css' );

 const config = {
+	...defaultConfig,
 	mode: nodeEnv,
 	devtool: 'source-map',
 	entry: [